For Your Eyes Only (film): Filming

 Production of For Your Eyes Only began on 2 September 1980 in the North Sea, with three days shooting exterior scenes with the St Georges.
 Although the previous film had been shot almost entirely outside of the United Kingdom, the new Conservative Prime Minister Margaret Thatcher's tax cuts allowed the shoot to return to Britain.
 The interiors were shot later in Pinewood Studios, as well as the ship's explosion, which was done with a miniature in Pinewood's tank on the 007 Stage.
 On 15 September principal photography started on Corfu at the Villa Sylva at Kanoni, above Corfu Town, which acted as the location of the Spanish villa.
 Many of the local houses were painted white for scenographic reasons.
 Glen opted to use the local slopes and olive trees for the chase scene between Melina's Citroën 2CV and Gonzales's men driving Peugeot 504s.
 The scene was shot across twelve days, with stunt driver Rémy Julienne—who would remain in the series up until GoldenEye—driving the Citroën.
 Four 2CVs were used, with modifications for the stunts—all had more powerful flat-four engines, and one received a special revolving plate on its roof so it could get turned upside down.

 In October filming moved to other Greek locations, including Meteora and the Achilleion.
 In November, the main unit moved to England, which included interior work in Pinewood, while the second unit shot underwater scenes in the Bahamas.
 On 1 January 1981, production moved to Cortina d'Ampezzo in Italy, where filming wrapped in February.
+Filming locations is Cortina included the historic Grand Hotel Miramonti.
 Since it was not snowing in Cortina d'Ampezzo by the time of filming, the producers had to pay for trucks to bring snow from nearby mountains, which was then dumped in the city's streets.

 Many of the underwater scenes, especially involving close-ups of Bond and Melina, were faked on a dry soundstage.
 A combination of lighting effects, slow-motion photography, wind and bubbles added in post-production, gave the illusion of the actors being underwater.
 Actress Carole Bouquet reportedly had a pre-existing health condition that prevented her from performing underwater stunt work.
 Aquatic scenes were done by a team led by Al Giddings, who had previously worked on The Deep, and filmed in either Pinewood's tank on the 007 Stage or an underwater set built in the Bahamas.
 Production designer Peter Lamont and his team developed two working props for the submarine Neptune, as well as a mock-up with a fake bottom.